Learning theory

 - flat-memory-predicts-specific-cross-contamination-failures-that-are-empirically-testable — the three-space claim is testable: flat memory predicts specific cross-contamination failures

-- inspectable-substrate-not-supervision-defeats-the-blackbox-problem — codification counters the blackbox problem not by requiring human review but by choosing a substrate (repo artifacts) that any agent can inspect, diff, test, and verify
+- inspectable-artifact-not-supervision-defeats-the-blackbox-problem — codification counters the blackbox problem not by requiring human review but by choosing readable artifacts (code, prompts, schemas) that any agent can inspect, diff, test, and verify

 - A-MEM: Agentic Memory for LLM Agents — academic paper: Zettelkasten-inspired agent memory with automated link generation; flat single-space design provides a test case for whether three-space separation matters at QA-benchmark scale

-- memory-management-policy-is-learnable-but-oracle-dependent — AgeMem's RL-trained memory policy demonstrates low-reach accumulation (facts) and distillation (STM); confirms memory policy is vision-feature-like per the bitter lesson boundary, but requires a task-completion oracle the KB cannot yet provide
+- memory-management-policy-is-learnable-but-oracle-dependent — AgeMem's RL-trained memory policy demonstrates low-reach accumulation (facts) and distillation (STM); frames memory policy as a proxy theory over exact-spec operations, but requires a task-completion oracle the KB cannot yet provide

 - Multi-Agent Memory from a Computer Architecture Perspective — computer-architecture analogy for multi-agent memory: shared/distributed paradigms, three-layer hierarchy, and consistency protocols as the critical unsolved problem